bedrocklinux/bedrocklinux-website/markdown/1.0beta3/progress.md

   Moving to one master command with user-friendly subcommand names alleviates most of the concern.
 Non-user-facing commands are also being renamed away from `br*` to names that communicate something about their usage as well.
-- Some users found to be hesitant to perform operations on Bedrock subsystems which are not explicitly listed as allowed, such as removing strata.
+- Some users were found to be hesitant to perform operations on Bedrock subsystems which are not explicitly listed as allowed, such as removing strata.
 To alleviate this, such operations are explicitly listed as subcommands of `brl`, e.g. `brl remove` and `brl alias`.
 - In Nyla, various pieces of configuration had to be updated in multiple places; there was no single source of truth.
 For example, creating a stratum alias required both updating `strata.conf` and creating a symlink in